Reconfiguring (non-spanning) arborescences: Concluding Remarks

-\section{Concluding remarks}
+\section{Concluding Remarks}

-There are several possible open questions related to our results. {\sc Shortest Directed Tree Reconfiguration} would be a notable open question arising in our work.
-Contrary to the cases of directed spanning trees and directed $r$-spanning trees, the sets of directed trees and $r$-directed trees with $k < |V| - 1$ arcs do not satisfy the weak exchange property, which makes {\sc Shortest Directed Tree Reconfiguration} highly nontrivial.
-It would be also interesting to know whether {\sc Directed Path Reconfiguration} and {\sc Directed Path Sliding} are fixed-parameter tractable (FPT) parameterized by the length of input paths.
+There are several possible open questions related to our results.
+Contrary to the cases of spanning arborescences and spanning $r$-arborescences, the sets of arborescences and $r$-arborescences with $k < |V| - 1$ arcs do not satisfy the weak exchange property, which makes {\sc Arborescence Shortest Reconfiguration} highly nontrivial. {\sc Arborescence Shortest Reconfiguration} would be a notable open question arising in our work.
+It would be also interesting to know whether {\sc Directed Path Reconfiguration} and {\sc Directed Path Sliding} are fixed-parameter tractable (FPT) when parameterized by the length of input paths.
 Although the undirected counterparts are known to be FPT~\cite{DEHJLUU19,GSZ20}, it would be difficult to apply their techniques directly to our cases.
+Another question is whether \textsc{Strongly Connected Arc Set Reconfiguration} belongs to NP or is PSPACE-complete.
+We have shown that the problem is NP-hard, while the vertex variant is PSPACE-complete.